Associated primes of powers of edge ideals and ear decompositions of graphs: Introduction

-Let $\Ass(I^t)$ denote the associated primes of $I^t$.
-From Theorem \ref{associated} we can immediately see that $\Ass(I^t) \subseteq \Ass(I^{t+1})$ for all $t \ge 1$.
-This property was a major result on $\Ass(I^t)$ obtained recently by Martinez-Bernal, Morey and Villarreal \cite{MMV}.
-It is known by Brodmann \cite{Br} that there is an integer $t_0$ such that $\Ass(I^t) = \Ass(I^{t+1})$ for all $t \ge t_0$.
-Let $\Ass^\infty(I)$ denote the stable set $\Ass(I^{t_0})$ and $\astab(I)$ the index of stability of $\Ass(I^t)$, which is the least number $t_0$ with this property.
-Theorem \ref{associated} shows that $\Ass^\infty(I)$ is the set of the primes $P_F$, where $F$ is a minimal cover or $F$ is minimal among the covers containing the closed neighborhood of a subset $U \subseteq V$ with $\G_U$ strongly non-bipartite.
-This gives a complete description of $\Ass^\infty$ in comparison to the algorithm for computing $\Ass^\infty(I)$ by Chen, Morey and Sung \cite{CMS}.
-Furthermore, we can give formulas for the index of stability of every associated prime of $\Ass^\infty(I)$ and for $\astab(I)$, thereby answering a question raised by Sharp \cite{Sh} for edge ideals.
+Another immediate consequence of Theorem \ref{associated} is that $\Ass^\infty(I)$ is the set of the prime ideals $P_F$ for which $F$ is either a minimal cover or minimal among the covers containing the closed neighborhood of a subset $U \subseteq V$ with the property that $\G_U$ is strongly non-bipartite.
+This explicit description of $\Ass^\infty(I)$ was found recently by Hien, Lam and Trung \cite{HLT}.
+Furthermore, we can give a precise formula for $\astab(I)$ and even for the index of stability of every associated prime of $\Ass^\infty(I)$, thereby answering a question raised by Sharp \cite{Sh} for edge ideals.